6 Simple Ways You Can Support Language Learning with Your Young Child

 Here are some resources that can help you on your journey:

-- Watch this short video for encouraging ways that real parents are doing Basic #1, "Maximize Love, Manage Stress" in everyday life.
-Click on the tips at the bottom of the page for Infants 0-12 months and Toddlers 12-24 months.
+- Visit the “Talk, Sing, and Point” page and click on the tips at the bottom of the page for Infants 0-12 months and Toddlers 12-24 months.

 - Receive regular, FREE resources from The Palmetto Basics.

 - Follow The Palmetto Basics on Facebook and Twitter.
 We provide encouraging, real-life, shareable content to help parents and caregivers!

 If you, your faith community, your organization, or your place of business would like to join us as a Champion for Children, contact us! firstname.lastname@example.org.

 Thanks for sharing this post and spreading the word about The Palmetto Basics to those within your circle of influence!